chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~

-Since the insertion of the particle must be done at as specific height, the ``list`` insertion method is used.
+Since the insertion of the particle must be done at a specific location, the ``list`` insertion method is used.
 The ``insertion frequency`` can be set to any value, since we're only using one particle.
-The particle is at a height of 0.5 m in the center of the X,Y plane.
+The insertion location is centered in the X-Y plane and at a height of 0.5 m in the Z direction.

 .. code-block:: text

     subsection insertion info
       set insertion method     = list
       set insertion frequency  = 10000
       set list x               = 1.0
       set list y               = 1.0
       set list z               = 0.5
     end

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Different spring constant and restitution coefficient are used in this example.
-The spring constant is not defined explicitly in the parameter file, and, consequently, the physical properties must be chosen to obtain a desired spring constant.
-The interested reader can consult `DEM parameters`_ for more information about the definition of the sprint constant.
+The spring constant is not defined explicitly in the parameter file, consequently the physical properties must be chosen to obtain a desired spring constant.
+The interested reader can consult `DEM theory <../../../theory/multiphase/cfd_dem/dem.html>`_ for more information about the definition of the sprint constant.

 The ``poisson ratio`` of both the wall and the particle are being set to 0.3 arbitrarily.
-The Young's modulus of the wall is also being set arbitrarily to the high value of 1E12 Pa.
+The Young's modulus of the wall is also being set arbitrarily to the value of 1e3 GPa.

 The following properties are defined in the ``bouncing_particle_original.tpl``  according to MFIX DEM02 verification test.